jessecusack/scientific-workflow/scientific_projects.md

 ## Directory structure

-I find myself using some variation if this directory structure often (eventually I will create a [cookiecutter](https://cookiecutter.readthedocs.io) template)
+I find myself using some variation if this directory structure often.
+So much so, that I made it into a [cookiecutter](https://cookiecutter.readthedocs.io) template!
+You can [find the template here](https://github.com/jessecusack/cookiecutter-research-project).

 ```
 project/